geoschem/geos-chem-shared-docs/supplemental-guides/pm25-pm10-guide.rst

 ==========================

-The PM2.5 and PM10 diagnostics belong to the :ref:`histguide-aerosolmass` in the GEOS-Chem History diagnotics).
+The PM2.5 and PM10 diagnostics belong to the :ref:`AerosolMass collection <histguide-aerosolmass>` in the GEOS-Chem History diagnostics).
 They are computed according to the code below, which may be found in `aerosol_mod.F90
 <https://github.com/geoschem/geos-chem/blob/3671d504cab09196ee960447a361b36ec41fe926/GeosCore/aerosol_mod.F90#L809-L987>`_.

 Avoid double-counting of ISOAAQ species